cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 * 9/22/2019 zachklau renamed `desiredPosition` to `desiredMoves` and made it into a 2D array in case a piece moves more than one time in a turn.
 * 9/22/2019 zachklau edited the description of `userPassword` to specify that it will be a hash of the password rather than the the password itself
 * 9/23/2019 zachklau removed ClientError object as there is no forseen use for it yet.
+* 10/13/2019 mlnash2 proposed changes to pieceID and desiredMoves[].

 # Notes
 * The intial set of objects is based off the user description of the desired system in P1.pdf.
 They are meant to represent interactions discussed in this description.